 Use this checklist when you go to the store and purchase your items.

 Composite materials are manufactured in a variety of colors and styles.
 If your deck is strong and structurally sound, you can remove all the treated lumber materials and leave the framework intact.
 The following will guide you through installing composite materials to enhance the look of your deck.

-Contact your local building department and homeowner’s association, if any, for guidelines and requirements on replacing materials on an existing deck.
+Contact your local building department and homeowner’s association, if any, for guidelines and requirements on replacing materials on an existing deck, including specific hardware requirements.

 Read and follow the manufacturer’s instructions for all materials and tools you select for this job.

 Many deck material manufacturers recommend ½-inch carriage bolts and nuts with 1¼-inch flat washers; the length depends on the thickness of framing members they must connect, typically 6-inch or 8-inch bolts.
 Decking screws are often 2 ¼ inches #7 stainless steel or coated square-drive.